Updated: July, 2022

 2. If we use this curriculum in our classroom, what should be the overall goal of our teaching?

 The overall goal is to introduce the concepts and ideas in a fun and interactive way while teaching the importance of maintaining relationships, engaging in collaborative play, and learning as part of a group.
 The lessons in this curriculum are also a good fit for inclusion-based setting with all students.

 3. How is this curriculum aligned with social emotional standards for birth to 5 years old?

-This curriculum places important emphasis on self regulation and social-emotional learning as the underlying basis for the core knowledge each child needs to be successful at home, in school, in the community and/or any other place they want or need to be!
-In addition, stressing important abilities such as sharing an imagination and following the group plan helps our children stay connected and become better play partners.
+This curriculum places important emphasis on self-regulation and social emotional learning as the underlying basis for the core knowledge each child needs.
+In addition, stressing important abilities, such as sharing an imagination and following the group plan, helps our children stay connected and become better play partners.
 This is very important because children educated in play-based environments and who spend more time in cooperative play experiences have the added advantage of being stronger problem solvers, more flexible thinkers, and better at collaboration.

 Researchers have shown that engagement in pretend play is significantly (and positively) correlated with text comprehension and meta-linguistic awareness.
-Many of the fundamental abilities early learners are required to have to meet Common Core and State Standards can be found in this curriculum.
-These include:
+Many of the fundamental abilities early learners are required to have to meet learning standards include: